veereshkatageri/doc-as-code/user_guide/source/how-to_use_onboarding_template.rst

     - serves welcome page
     - used to connect multiple files to a single hierarchy of documents

-- source : a place holder which contains the literature.
+- source : a placeholder which contains the literature.
 It is recommended to add new files or \
   modify the existing files under this folder
-- style : a place holder which contain style sheet and themes
+- style : a placeholder which contain style sheet and themes
-- tools : contains plantuml.jar in order to generate class diagram.
+- tools : contains plantuml.jar in order to generate class diagrams.
 - requirements.txt : contains all the required python packages to generate the documentation.

 .. code-block:: bash